akda5id/lunch_sheets/README.md

 ### Random Notes:
 * API key is per spreadsheet, so you can use separate "budgets" if you want, as long as you don't need them in the same spreadsheet.
 * You can re-order columns in the LM-Days and LM-Months sheets as you like (except date, leave that at column A!).
 LM-Accounts you can reorder all except A and B. You can't re-order LM-Transactions, but you can hide columns.
-* You should make sure the Spreadsheet timezone is set to what you expect.
+* You should make sure the spreadsheet timezone is set to what you expect.
 (File -> Settings)

 ### To Do:
 * Expose a way to update Accounts (for name changes and such).